dennisbrowngerminiasi/omega-bull-data-manager/Arch/high-level-arch.md

 ## Example Client

+See `utils/client_example.py` and the accompanying `utils/README.md` for a reference implementation of all client operations.
+The examples show how to:

+- enumerate tickers with ``list_tickers``
+- fetch point quotes via ``get_quote``
+- inspect the snapshot state using ``get_snapshot_epoch``
+- read historical bars from shared memory with ``StockDataReader``

-See `utils/client_example.py` for a minimal example of how to interact with the NDJSON quote server.
-Every request must include the protocol version `v`, an `id` chosen by the client, and a `type` describing the operation.
-Omitting any of these fields will result in a `BAD_REQUEST` error such as "Missing required fields".
+Every request sent to the TCP service must include the protocol version `v`, an `id` chosen by the client, and a `type` describing the operation.
+Omitting any of these fields yields a `BAD_REQUEST` error naming the missing fields.

 ## Client-Side Smoke Tests